laymonage/slides-student-maintainer/slides.md

 <!--
 As part of the course we were tasked to build our own website.

-Which started out simple, with just a model or two, some views and templates.
-And we added more features throughout the course.
-By the way, I spun up this six year old project which used Django 2.1 and it still worked.

-Anyway, we were given new assignments every week.
 At one point we learned about making AJAX requests from the browser to Google Books API.
-You can search for books and add them to your favorites.

-To store the "favorite books" data, I could technically just have a model with the book ID and use a ForeignKey to the user.
-But at the time, I thought having one model instance for each book you saved is a bit overkill, especially when the books data came from a third-party service – in this case Google.

-So what did I do instead?

-!!!

-I used – or I guess abused – sessions.
-You can use it as a dictionary and even use lists as the values.
-Perfect!
-I'll just throw the list of IDs to the session.
-Done!

-Well, almost.
-Using sessions would mean that the data will be lost when the user logs out.
-How can I keep the data then?
+The assignment was to add a feature that lets you search for books and show the results.

+There were bonus points if you could save your favourite books.
+I didn't want to bother creating the models and whatnot just to get the bonus points, especially since the data came from a third-party service.

+I was hoping I could just save the list of books somewhere, like saving a Python object.

-I looked it up, and saw that Django has a
+I found out that Django has a

 !!!